TonitoMC/command-line-clue/game/notebook.md

 - Artist saw unexpected light in the park

 - Musician found at park, school cafeteria next

+- Magnifying glass found in kitchen, offices in town hall next

 Location of the crime is still unknown - the room must have been empty when it happened...